 MLA.
 The Edith Wharton Society is an Allied Organization of the Modern Language Association, and as such, it sponsors one panel (with a competitive second panel) at the annual MLA convention, which is always held the first week in January.
 The Call for Papers for the Edith Wharton sessions at MLA appears at this site, on the CFP list, in the Edith Wharton Review, and in the February MLA Newsletter.Deadlines for this conference are usually in early to mid-March.

 ALA.
 The EWS also regularly sponsors two panels at the annual American Literature Association convention, which is held in May on Memorial Day weekend every year.
-The Call for Papers for the Edith Wharton Sessions appears at this site, on the CFP list, and in the Edith Wharton Review, usually by September; the deadlines for proposals are usually in early January.
+The Call for Papers for the Edith Wharton Sessions appears at this site; on wharton-l, Facebook, and Twitter (follow @EdithWhartonSoc); and in the Edith Wharton Review, usually by September; the deadlines for proposals are usually in early January.

 Meetings.
-Meetings are customarily held at MLA, ALA, and the Wharton Society conferences.
+Meetings are customarily held at ALA and the Wharton Society conferences.
 The notice of a conference (through calls for papers, announcements, and so on) also constitutes notice that a meeting may be held.